Heart failure

 Heart failure monitoring: check-ups with health professionals

-The National Institute for Health and Clinical Excellence (NICE) has produced guidance about how heart failure should be managed, which includes, in addition to lifestyle advice and drug treatments, regular monitoring of the condition.
+The National Institute for Health and Clinical Excellence (NICE) has guidance about heart failure management, which, in addition to lifestyle advice and drug treatments, includes recommendations for regular monitoring of the condition.

 Philip sees his GP, cardiologist and specialist nurse several times a year each plus having his ICD checked.